xmidt-org/docs/content/docs/introduction/glossary.md

 ### WRP

-Short for [Web Routing Protocol](../../wrp/) which is the core message envilope used by Xmidt and it's associated services.
+Short for [Web Routing Protocol](../../wrp/) which is the core message envelope used by XMiDT and it's associated services.